-- 10.1 The Head of Housing is responsible for ensuring that this Policy is put into practice by all the appropriate staff and ensuring that procedures and training are developed to support its implementation. - 10.2 The Policy will be reviewed at least every three years unless there is an important business or legislative need to carry this out sooner.
+- 10.1 The Head of Housing is responsible for ensuring that this Policy is put into practice by all the appropriate staff and ensuring that procedures and training are developed to support its implementation.
+Relevant Key Performance Indicators will be identified and monitored annually. - 10.2 The Policy will be reviewed at least every three years unless there is an important business or legislative need to carry this out sooner.